hritikaggarwal2/ArduinoMorseCode/README.md

 ### Connections

-Look at the Schematic.png and Connection.png and design your system accordingly.
+Look at the Connection.png and design your system accordingly.